DTV96Calibre/pipelined-mips/README.md

 An error for writing to unallocated space and for reading from unallocated space while *MemToRegM* is 1 should print for successful tests.
 Another test checks that if *MemToRegM* is 0, no error is printed.

+More tests ensure that pass-through signals propagate correctly.

 Compile *mem_test.v* as described in **Compilation** ("iverilog mem_test.v -o mem_test").
 Execute the compiled test as described in **Execution** ("./mem_test").